Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 - We tested the remote laboratory with n=30 students of Systems Engineering in 2020.
 The average age of the students was 18.5 years with a students' distribution of 90% male and 10% female.
 - We have tested the remote laboratory with n=30 students of Systems Engineering in 2021 (first semester).
 The average age of the students was 19.1 years with a students' distribution of 87.71% male and 12.29% female.

+To collect the information and perceptions of the students about the remote laboratory in the courses, we developed two surveys (2020-2021) according to the Technology Acceptance Model (TAM).
+In general terms, the students have had a good acceptance of the laboratory which is manifested by the comments and the descriptive statistics in each survey.
+To know in-depth the results in (2020), please, consult the folder *Article (Paper IEEE Rita-preprint)*.
+This is a preprint article presented to the IEEE journal (Revista Iberoamericana de Tecnologias de Aprendizaje-RITA).
+The article was accepted with minor revisions and it could give an idea about the elements such technical as educational taken into account in the remote laboratory.

 # 3. Description of files and folders in the repository

 # Credit